 We would like to do more to beautify our recreation area.
 If you know of anyone who would like to donate flowers, annual or especially perennial, or ornamental or flowering shrubs or trees. please let us know via our contributions page.
 We are particularly interested in native plants.
 If you would like to volunteer to tend any of our garden spots, please let us know that, too.

-We would like to add signage to our area, both major name signs at our entrances, and directional and informational signs throughout our park.
+We have added signage to our area, both major name signs at our entrances, and some directional and informational.
+We would like to supplement those with additional directional and interpretive signs throughout our park.

 The Mott park Recreation Area has been and continues to be a safe place to come and recreate.
 It is enjoyed by many people daily who come to play disc golf, run, walk, fish, look at birds or butterflies, ride bikes, look at flowers, spot wildlife, or just walk across the area between the Glendale Hills neighborhood and the Mott Park neighborhood or children who use it to access the playground area or tennis and skating courts at the adjacent Mott Park.